 - Export transactions considered to be under Dept. of Commerce

 While most of these will not be applicable for the average traveler, the visa category of “support for the Cuban people” is easily achievable.
 How?
 Basically, a full schedule of activities supporting Cuban people constitutes support.
-These could be a variety of activities ranging from dining in privately-owned restaurants to shopping at locally-owned business, or staying in accommodations run by Cubans, called casa particulares.
+These could be a variety of activities ranging from dining in privately-owned restaurants to shopping at locally-owned businesses or staying in accommodations run by Cubans, called casa particulares.
 This also means that local immersion is the best way to travel when visiting Cuba.
-Even though “people to people” was associated with education activities, there are still several opportunities for educational exchanges with the Cuban people.
+Even though “people to people” was associated with educational activities, there are still several opportunities for educational exchanges with the Cuban people.
 Cooking classes, art history lessons, salsa dancing classes, and local cultural sessions are all legitimate ways Experi can help travelers with educational interactions.

 Another important rule to know is that documentation of these interactions and exchanges need to be available for up to five years.
 While the idea is to make travel for U.S. citizens more difficult by taking away the “people to people” option, you can see that it is very possible to plan a Cuban holiday.
 Having a full schedule that meets the requirements is easy when booking with a trusted travel expert like Experi.